-I help health researchers get grant funding.
+I help health researchers write grant proposals that win.

 If you’ve ever sweated over a big grant proposal for months, only to have it rank juuuuust outside the funding cutoff—you know how brutal that feels, especially when your job is on the line.

 So how do you get yourself in the top 10% of applications and guarantee you get funded?
 I mean, aside from having a brilliant study design?
 (Which you do, of course.)

 You write a proposal that’s clear, compelling, and unforgettable.
 You use strategies that get you better scores.

 Because the truth is, even a rock-solid study design will get a big ol’ MEH from reviewers if it’s poorly explained, poorly organized, or poorly written.

 Good news: there are plenty of simple principles and strategies you can use to improve your almost-there proposal.

 I’ve been advising health researchers on grant writing for more than a decade.
 I’ve helped them win millions of dollars in grant funding, primarily in big funding competitions with success rates under 15%.
 I specialize in proposals to NIH and CIHR, both by working one-on-one as a consultant and editor, and as a grant writing instructor.